-Function Analysis
+Function analysis

-Functional Analysis of products is an independent analytical tool within the TRIZ methodology, included in the Level 1 training program and covered by the MATRIZ certification requirements.
+Function analysis of products is an independent analytical tool within the TRIZ methodology, included in the Level 1 training program and covered by the MATRIZ certification requirements.

-- What functional analysis is and what it is used for;
+In this section, you will learn:- What function analysis is and what it is used for;

 - The definition of a technical system;